-We are sending you this proxy statement and the enclosed proxy card because the board of directors of Vuzix Corporation ("Vuzix," "we," "our," "us") is soliciting your proxy to vote at the 2010 annual meeting of stockholders.
+We are sending you this proxy statement and the enclosed proxy card because the board of directors of Vuzix Corporation ("Vuzix", the "Company", "we", "our", "us") is soliciting your proxy to vote at the 2011 Annual Meeting of Stockholders.
 We invite you to attend the annual meeting and request that you vote on the proposals described in this proxy statement.
-The meeting will be held on Tuesday, June 29, 2010 at 11:00 a.m. (local time) at the Doubletree Hotel at 1111 Jefferson Road, Rochester, New York.
+The meeting will be held on Wednesday, June 29, 2011 at 11:30 a.m. (local time) at the Doubletree Hotel in 1111 Jefferson Road, Rochester, New York.
 However, you do not need to attend the meeting to vote your shares.
 Instead, you may simply complete, date, sign and return the enclosed proxy card.

-We are mailing this proxy statement, the accompanying proxy card, and our annual report to stockholders for the year ended December 31, 2009 on or about June 2, 2010 to all stockholders of record entitled to vote at the annual meeting.
+We are mailing this proxy statement, the accompanying proxy card, and our Annual Report to Stockholders for the year ended December 31, 2010 on or about June 2, 2011 to all stockholders of record entitled to vote at the annual meeting.